tonymamo/getpackup/src/pages/blog/2022-01-27-learn-ski-eat-sleep-repeat.md

   backcountry with Mabey Ski at the Journeyman Lodge. "
 featuredimage: https://res.cloudinary.com/getpackup/image/upload/v1643319619/0F1A3417_aoez00.jpg
 ---
-Earlier this winter packup co-founder, [Taylor Burk](https://www.instagram.com/taylormichaelburk/) had spent 5 days in the Callaghan backcountry based at the [Journeyman Lodge](https://www.callaghancountry.com/journeyman-lodge.html) for an AST-2 course and guided ski touring in the valley.
+Earlier this winter Packup co-founder, [Taylor Burk](https://www.instagram.com/taylormichaelburk/) had spent 5 days in the Callaghan backcountry based at the [Journeyman Lodge](https://www.callaghancountry.com/journeyman-lodge.html) for an AST-2 course and guided ski touring in the valley.
 Located just south of Whistler, this lodge is pretty rare in the sense that it’s uncommon to find upscale full-service lodging in the BC backcountry that isn't only accessible by helicopter.
 To get there you have the options of cross country skiing, snowshoeing, touring or you can save your energy and take a snowmobile up through old growth forests while your gear gets dropped off for you by the friendly staff.
 Once there, the lodge serves as your home base while you ski your heart out from dawn to dusk.

 ![](https://res.cloudinary.com/getpackup/image/upload/v1643322503/0F1A2867-3_zsnr8v.jpg)